mostafaelyasi/db-base-freeswitch/README.md

 4-3- configuration of conditional call forwarding (a python app hass been written to do it)

+* ansible-playbook ansi_playbook.yml -t fs-pre

+* ansible-playbook ansi_playbook.yml -t fs-config

 5- schedule a database daily backup

+* ansible-playbook ansi_playbook.yml -t backup

 6- configuration of daily rotate log with one week retention for psql and freeswitch

-ansible-playbook ansi_playbook.yml -t fs-logset
+* ansible-playbook ansi_playbook.yml -t fs-logset

 7- configuration of ubuntu firewall to block out access to unused ports on the VM and have limitation on ssh port

-ansible-playbook ansi_playbook.yml -t ufw
+* ansible-playbook ansi_playbook.yml -t ufw